eried/ArduboyCollection/README.md

 author=Author
 description=Description of the game
 ```
+Instead of typing the date and time for the `date` variable, you can use: https://www.utctime.net/

 You can also add the following entry to reference a remote file.
 If you are linking to github, make sure it is the "Raw" version of the url and not the github details for the file.
 ```